Human impacts and remediation

-Thankfully times have changed and current waste management practices in Antarctica are now more refined (see Waste Management).
+Thankfully times have changed and current waste management practices in Antarctica are now more refined.
 Open disposal of waste is no longer permitted but accidental spills of fuel and oil still occur, and sewage is discharged to the marine environment.
-Today there is between one and 10 million m3 of contaminated material in Antarctica.
+Today there is between one and 10 million cubic metres of contaminated material in Antarctica.

 - provide the scientific basis for procedures, technologies and environmental guidelines to reduce environmental impacts (from chemicals, fuels, metals, sewage, air pollution and non-native species);